sawyer-c/EH-Participation-Tracker/public/readme.txt

 Admins are able to edit, view, delete, and add events in the same manner, as well as import and export csv files.

+To import data, you will need a csv file with the following columns, in order Column Name (data type/format)

+name (string)
+date (integer, yyyy-mm-dd --:--:-- UTC) description (string) event_type (string) location (string)

 II.
 Features